Zaid-maker/dis-giveaway-bot/README.md

 ## Custom/External Database setup

-- Read the [README](Database%20Examples/README.md) file and you are good to go to use custom db's.
+- Check the example folder to get the custom database examples

 ## Manual setup on local machine